Is Farsi the same as Persian? Time to find out the whole story.

 You’ll get instant feedback on your pronunciation, intelligent suggestions to enrich your Polish vocabulary and surprises that will transform language practice into a game-like experience.
 It is as amazing as it sounds!
 Learn more about this futuristic experience here.

-9. Learn Polish in short bursts every day
+9. Study Polish in short bursts every day

 Okay, now let’s face the truth: all the previous steps are useless if you’re not consistent.
 Imagine what it would be like to forget most of everything you’ve learned because one day you just stopped practicing Polish.